PercyReyes/VMMR/README.md

 # VMMR
-My coursework project (creating a Vehicle Make and Model Recognition System)
+My coursework project (creating a Vehicle Make and Model Recognition System) using MATLAB